Why Choose a CFP®?

 Examination: CFP® practitioners must pass a comprehensive two-day, 10-hour CFP® Certification Examination that tests their ability to apply financial planning knowledge in an integrated format.
 Based on regular research of what planners do, the exam covers the financial planning process, tax planning, employee benefits and retirement planning, estate planning, investment management, and insurance.

-Experience: CFP® professionals must have three years minimum experience in the financial planning process prior to earning the right to use the CFP® certification marks.
+Experience: CFP® professionals must have at minimum three years’ experience in the financial planning process prior to earning the right to use the CFP® certification marks.
 As a result, CFP® practitioners possess financial counseling skills in addition to financial planning knowledge.

-Ethics: As a final step to certification, CFP® practitioners agree to abide by a strict code of professional conduct, known as CFP Board's Code of Ethics and Professional Responsibility, that sets forth their ethical responsibilities to the public, clients and employers.
-CFP Board also performs a background check during this process, and each individual must disclose any investigations or legal proceedings related to their professional or business conduct.
+Ethics: As a final step to certification, CFP® practitioners agree to abide by a strict code of professional conduct, known as the CFP Board’s Code of Ethics and Professional Responsibility, which sets forth their ethical responsibilities to the public, clients, and employers.
+The CFP Board also performs a background check during this process, and each individual must disclose any investigations or legal proceedings related to their professional or business conduct.

-How Does CFP Board's Code of Ethics Benefit Me?
+How Does the CFP Board's Code of Ethics Benefit Me?

 Through the Code of Ethics, CFP® practitioners agree to act fairly and diligently when providing you with financial planning advice and services, putting your interests first.
 The Code of Ethics states that CFP® practitioners are to act with integrity, offering you professional services that are objective and based on your needs.
 They are required to provide you with information about their sources of compensation and conflicts of interest in writing.